 Where most Windows programs let you interactively design and print your output, Print Wizard lets you program your output.
+But there are also interactive options.

 Print Wizard Personal Edition provides a set of features for taking output from a local file, application or script.